 Please know that this document has not been created to replace or override public health or school board policies.
 It is imperative to continue effective prevention, early detection, and control of COVID-19 in all public spaces.
+Updated provincial guidelines can be found on the PHE Canada website at - https://phecanada.ca/activate/return-school-phe/provincial-and-territorial-return-school-guidelines

-These Guidelines are rooted in both a Comprehensive School Health Framework and a strength-based Trauma Informed Approach.
+These Guidelines are rooted in both a Comprehensive School Health Framework and a strengthbased Trauma Informed Approach.
 As well, they are anchored in UNICEFs' Framework for Reopening Schools, which include four key dimensions to inform planning: safe operations, learning, reaching the most marginalized, and well-being and protection.